- International Fees

 - International fees are typically 3.25 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

-- You will require access to the Adobe Creative Cloud to complete this course - registered BCIT students will receive further information via my.bcit.ca e-mail closer to the course start date.
-This course will be delivered synchronously ONLINE, requiring your attendance and participation in ALL scheduled online lectures for the duration of the course.
-This is not a self-paced course.
+- You will require access to the Adobe Creative Cloud to complete this course - registered BCIT students will receive further information closer to the course start date with subscription details.
+Students must bring wired headphones with a ¼ inch plug and 3.5mm adapter to every class.
+This course will be delivered synchronously in person, requiring your attendance and participation in scheduled classes held at Burnaby Campus SE10 building on the days and times noted on the course web page.
 Prospective students should have solid written and spoken English language skills to be successful in this course.
-Solid computer skills are highly recommended and access to a computer that can run complex, data heavy graphics software is required.
-It is important to have a stable and consistent internet connection to access course content.
-No class Oct 13th.
-If seats remain registration is permitted after the course start date up to Sep 13th, by calling 604-434-1610, without program approval.
+Basic computer operation knowledge is highly recommended, and students should have access to a home computer or laptop for completing assignments outside of class.
+Additionally, students have the option to book workstations at the school to complete assignments.
+No class Feb 15.
+If seats remain, registration is permitted without approval up to January 24th, by calling 604-434-1610.

 Status